• Skip to primary navigation

 • Quick and easy recipe; ready in just 20 minutes!

-• Healthy baked meatballs that use a meat alternative
+• Healthy baked meatballs that use a plant-based meat alternative

 • Convenient: can be prepped (and made) ahead of time

-• Versatile: serve as appetizers or make Swedish meatballs!
+• Versatile: serve as appetizers (or make Swedish meatballs!), with pasta, or as a sandwich

-• Panko breadcrumbs - Provide texture and help retain moisture in the meatballs
+• Panko breadcrumbs - These provide texture and help retain moisture in the meatballs. *For gluten-free meatballs, substitute gluten-free breadcrumbs.

 • Impossible Burger meat - The star of the show!
 This recipe would also work with Beyond Burger meat.

-• Spice blend: garlic powder, onion powder, fennel seeds, dried parsley, dried oregano, salt, and black pepper - This is our Italian-style seasoning, which is going to add so much flavor.
+• Spice blend: garlic powder, onion powder, fennel seeds, dried parsley, dried oregano, salt, and black pepper - This is the Italian-style seasoning for your meatballs, which is going to add so much flavor.
+Alternatively, make your own Italian seasoning blend!

 • Parmesan cheese or nutritional yeast - If you eat dairy, go ahead and use Parmesan cheese, but nutritional yeast provides a similar flavor.